If you’re responsible for driving more revenue for your business, your job gets more and more complicated as you grow.

 Instead of cringing away from this suggestion, you can use it as a morale booster by introducing a flexible work schedule.
 Allowing your team to choose their starting times (working around meetings of course) can translate into higher levels of motivation and energy at the office.

 Encourage your team to make the most of their day and peak early.
 Unless your target audience responds better at later times, your salespeople can get out of the office earlier and make more of the sunshine hours after work.
-The West Coast of the US takes this advice according to Pipedrive's 2017 Review into sales productivity around the world.
+In 2018, 67% of The West Coast of the US takes this advice according to Pipedrive's 2017 Review into sales productivity around the world.